swcarpentry/shell-novice/_episodes/02-filedir.md

 ### Phillipa's Pipeline: Organizing Files

-Knowing this much about files and directories,
-Nelle is ready to organize the files that the protein assay machine will create.
+Knowing this much about files and directories, Phillipa is ready to organize the files that the protein assay machine will create.

 She creates a directory called `lpi-data`
 (to remind herself where the data came from),